alibaba/opentelemetry-go-auto-instrumentation/README.md

 # How to Build

-Run the following command to build `otel-go-auto-instrumentation`:
+Run the following command to build `otelbuild`:

 ```bash
 $ make build
 ```

-For all supported platforms:
+To build all supported platforms for release purpose:

 ```bash
 $ make all